Fredrick is an expert gardener, plumber, and author of farming guides. He loves to write about pest control, fish farming, and beekeeping.

 During the rainy weather, water can easily enter your hive through its leaky roof and increase the moisture inside.
 If a lot of water enters your hive, it can kill or drive out the bees in addition to causing molds.

-It is therefore recommended to install a high-pitched roof which allows water to flow down easily.
+It is therefore recommended to install a high-pitched roof that allows water to flow down easily.
 If the roof has spaces and holes that can leak water, you can fill them with a suitable sealant.

 4. Remove Dead Bees, Wood Fragments, and Other Waste